reisir/nonp/README.md

 Converts any skin using SpotifyPlugin or NowPlaying to use WebNowPlaying

+# Usage

+Install the latest .rmskin from [releases](https://github.com/reisir/nonp/releases).

+Load the skin (should load automatically on install).

+Hold ctrl + alt and click on the skin you want to convert.

+Click the image that appears to convert the skin.

+If the image doesn't appear the skin does not use NowPlaying or SpotifyPlugin.

 ### Disclaimer

-The script operates very crudely.
-If a file contains a single section using NowPlaying or SpotifyPlugin, it will completely replace the file, adding a bunch of newlines to the end because the regex is a bit messed up.
+The conversion script operates very crudely.
+If a file contains a single section using NowPlaying or SpotifyPlugin, it will completely replace the file, adding a bunch of new lines to the end because the regex is a bit messed up.

 So if you're developing a skin or have heavily modified a skin, do not use this.
 It has a non-zero chance to completely destroy the skin.